intel/scikit-learn-intelex/doc/algorithms.rst

 Moments of Low Order
 --------------------
-Detailed description of parameters and semantics are described in `Intel DAAL Moments of Low Order <https://software.intel.com/en-us/daal-programming-guide-moments-of-low-order>`__
+Detailed description of parameters and semantics are described in `Intel(R) oneAPI Data Analytics Library Moments of Low Order <https://software.intel.com/en-us/daal-programming-guide-moments-of-low-order>`__

 Examples: